 Breast awareness for women is absolutely crucial, and self examinations in conjunction with breast screenings for women over 40 should be a part of everyday life.
 If you have any concerns about your breasts or notice any changes during self-examination, you should arrange an appointment to see a doctor without delay.

 Contraception means to prevent pregnancy and there are various contraception methods available.
 Queen Street Medical Centre can assist you in choosing the right contraception method to suit your health needs.
 Aside from oral contraceptive pills, there are also long-acting reversible contraceptive methods that are highly effective in preventing pregnancy.
 Some of our doctors are trained to perform Implanon NXT® insertion, removal or replacements.
 Dr Ria Warfe is available for Intrauterine Device (IUD) insertion (such as Mirena®, Kyleena® or Copper devices).
 To discuss contraception options further, book an appointment with your GP.

 Family Planning & Fertility

 Our doctors are equipped to help women make decisions to manage their health through family planning and the effective use of contraception.
 This can be a sensitive issue, but this underscores the importance of being able to find practitioners with whom to communicate in a honest and safe manner.
-While all our doctors are skilled with respect to concerns about fertility and relevant testing and assessments, Dr Elle Bolster in particular specialises in the field.
+While all our doctors are skilled with respect to concerns about fertility and relevant testing and assessments, our female GPs Dr Elle Bolster, Dr Ria Warfe & Dr Leisha Weissenberger, all have a specialist interest in the field.

 Women undergoing menopause are subject to a number of changes, and some women face general health concerns through the course of these changes.
 While the average age to experience this ‘change of life’ is around 50, it could happen significantly earlier or later than that.
 If you’re suffering from any adverse effects of menopause or have further questions, you should refer to your GP.